 If you want to change your parking payment method (for example, from credit card auto-pay to paying through a student account), contact the Parking & Transportation Office, and we can make this change for you.

 If you have questions about where to park a charter bus or van, contact the Parking & Transportation Office.
 We will go over the details with you and evaluate parking options on a case-by-case basis.

 To pay for parking via credit card auto-pay, you provide your credit card information when you request parking, and you authorize monthly charges.
 Each month, the Parking & Transportation Office will automatically charge your credit card based on your parking activity.
 You will receive a receipt each time you are charged, and the charge will appear on your credit card statement (currently as MIT_OPE_PARK - CAMBRIDGE, MA).

 Parking coordinators can request parking for a department vehicle.
-This request can be made through the parking coordinator admin dashboard and is paid via Journal Voucher only.
+This request can be made through the parking app dashboard and is paid via Journal Voucher only.
 Departments pay a one-time annual fee for vehicles, and the cost object needs to be confirmed each year.
 There are no daily parking fees.

 To be considered a department vehicle, the vehicle must be owned by and registered to MIT.
 All MIT-owned vehicles that park in MIT parking areas must be authorized to park by the Parking & Transportation Office.